phypoh/Image-Compression/README.md

 ## Scripts added to template code:
-### main.m
+### main_dc.m
-Overall super-scheme, that compresses and compares images, then returns the image with the best image quality that fits the bit limit)
+Overall super-scheme, that compresses and compares images, then returns the image with the best image quality that fits the bit limit
+Improved huffman coding by changing the dc component coding to varying codeword length Changed to using seconf default filter (chrominance)

+### maindec_dc.m
+The decoder using the cmp.mat file returned by main_dc.m to reconstruct the compressed image.

 ### func_dwtstepmse.m
 Function which generates and returns dwtstep, a matrix of step sizes to be used for DWT